hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 ### Event pooling

 The underlying React `SyntheticEvent` is pooled.
-This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event callback has been invoked.
+This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event method has been invoked.
 This is for performance reasons.
 As such, you cannot access the event in an asynchronous way.

 ### Supported Events